 - Spinal cord injuries - Back, neck and spinal cord injuries are common after an accident.
 Victims of blind spot accidents involving a truck often suffer trauma to their back and neck which can result in paralysis, long-term issues with mobility, and other issues including psychological issues.

 Costs Associated with Blind Spot AccidentsThe emotional and physical toll an accident can take on a victim often pales in comparison to the actual out-of-pocket costs associated with any car accident.
 Victims are not only faced with making unexpected repairs to their vehicles, but they are also facing mounting medical bills, costs associated with the treatment of their injuries, and chances are, they are also unable to return to work immediately following an accident.
 As these costs mount up, families are facing financial uncertainty which often leads them to settle claims with their insurance company faster than they should.
 This is a bad idea because, after any accident in which a victim is injured, they should contact an experienced car accident attorney to determine what rights they have and what financial compensation they might recover if they file a car accident lawsuit.

+Florida Car Accidents and No-Fault InsuranceMost drivers in Florida believe because of the no-fault insurance rules the only option available to them is filing a claim for financial recovery after a car accident with their own insurance company.
+This is not always the case since there are limits on most no-fault policies.
+No-fault policies are paid as a personal injury protection (PIP) claim.
+However, there are specific instances where victims are entitled to file a claim with the responsible driver's insurance company or file a personal injury lawsuit.
 Florida statutes state if your injuries are classified as a serious injury after a car accident, you can seek compensation outside of your own PIP coverage.
 Serious injury is further defined as an injury which results in significant disfigurement, limitations on your normal bodily functions, or a disability which lasts longer than 90 days.
 Therefore, anyone in a car or truck accident should quickly contact an experienced car injury lawyer for guidance.
 Your insurance company will not volunteer any information they feel will result in litigation or will result in your being owed a larger amount of money.

 Florida Roadway Accident StatisticsAccording to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), more than 400,000 accidents occurred on Florida roadways during the year ending December 31, 2018.
 These accidents resulted in 3,150 deaths and nearly 255,000 injuries during the year.
 If you are a victim of a car accident, or you lost a loved one in a roadway accident, you may not know your rights, and you may also not be aware whether the accident could have been prevented had the driver causing the accident had paid more attention to the blind spot in their vehicle.
 Anyone impacted by a Florida car accident should seek immediate counsel from an experienced car accident lawyer so they understand their rights under Florida law.